M268816/power-repo/OEE Algorithm.md

 );
 ```

 The constraint setting is collected through a database that holds all constraint data per catalog.
+This is collected using an average bacause you can select multiple lines using the controls.
+Selecting a single line will return the exact amount, while selecting "Only SSCs" will return an average.

 ``` cs
 constraint_setting: